changkun/arxiv/README.md

 python serve.py --prod --port 80
 ```

 The server will load the new files and begin hosting the site.
-Note that on some systems you can't use port 80 without `sudo`.
-Your two options are to use `iptables` to reroute ports or you can use [setcap](http://stackoverflow.com/questions/413807/is-there-a-way-for-non-root-processes-to-bind-to-privileged-ports-1024-on-l) to elavate the permissions of your `python` interpreter that runs `serve.py`.
-In this case I'd recommend careful permissions and maybe virtualenv, etc.